svikashk/docs/guide/account-structure.md

 ## Squads

 A squad is where members of your organization come together to achieve a common goal.
-Squads can be named after teams such as Design or Data Science, but can also map to a product or initiative your company is working on (Android App, iOS App).
+Squads can be named after a product or initiative your company is working on.
+For example, Android App, iOS App, Web App.

 ![All Squads in Zepel](/guide/assets/uploads/zepel-projects.png "Zepel Squads")